gnosischain/documentation/docs/specs/bridges/eth-gc/gen-xgen-bridge-extension/transfer-gen-between-the-eth-mainnet-and-the-xdai-chain.md

 It is assumed that the address of the DAOstack-developed token will be `0x543ff227f64aa17ea132bf9886cab5db55dcaddf.`
 :::

-1. Prepare the encoded call of the method `onTokenTransfer` by the same way as it is described by the first step in [the section _Deposit GEN tokens to the xDai chain_](/specs/bridges/eth-gc/gen-xgen-bridge-extension/transfer-gen-between-the-eth-mainnet-and-the-xdai-chain#deposit-gen-tokens-to-the-xdai-chain)_._
+1. Prepare the encoded call of the method `onTokenTransfer` by the same way as it is described by the first step in [the section _Deposit GEN tokens to the Gnosis Chain_](/specs/bridges/eth-gc/gen-xgen-bridge-extension/transfer-gen-between-the-eth-mainnet-and-the-xdai-chain#deposit-gen-tokens-to-the-xdai-chain)_._

-2. Choose the xDai chain in the browser wallet extension and login to [MyEtherWallet \(MEW\)](https://www.myetherwallet.com/access-my-wallet).
+2. Choose the Gnosis Chain in the browser wallet extension and login to [MyEtherWallet \(MEW\)](https://www.myetherwallet.com/access-my-wallet).
 The account that will send the tokens must be the same as the `account _from` used to encode the mediator contract's method in the previous step. \(the same as in step 1.4\).
 Go to [MyEtherWallet \(MEW\)](https://www.myetherwallet.com/access-my-wallet) and select the option to login with a web3 wallet.
 Next:

 * 1\) Select the **Interact with Contract** item from the sidebar menu
 * 2\) Initialize the xGEN token contract interface by entering the DAOstack token contract address in the **Contract Address** field: `0x543ff227f64aa17ea132bf9886cab5db55dcaddf`.